EvaCastilloZ/Biotec_TFM/README.md

 To install the latest versions of all R-packages required to run ExpHunterSuite, use the necessary_libraries.R located in Scripts folder.

-# Obtaining the counts and target table
+## Obtaining the counts and target table
 To obtain these dataframes, we need to run the GEO2R_script.R located in the Scripts folder.

-# Run ExpHunterSuite
+## Run ExpHunterSuite
-Expression and functional analysis with the script_ExpHunterSuite.R script
+Expression and functional analysis with the "script_ExpHunterSuite.R" script and obtain functional and expression reports (and/or coexpression adding module W to main_degenes_hunter function.